xlcnd/datafolder/README.rst

     # write the name of the package (in this case 'mypkg'!)
     MYPKG = 'mypkg'                                             #<-- ADAPT THIS

-    # mypkg supports these python versions?
+    # mypkg supports these python versions
     SUPPORT = ((2, 6), (2, 7), (3, 1), (3, 2), (3, 3), (3, 4))  #<-- ADAPT THIS

     # list of data files in mypkg (just the names)